 As a newer provision, the site story is also part of the identity.
 The school notes that the building was completed in summer 2020, with pupils moving in at the start of the new academic year.
 That tends to translate into modern teaching spaces and sports facilities, and it supports the school’s ambition to build a broad programme without relying on legacy constraints.

-On the FindMySchool GCSE measures provided, the school’s GCSE outcomes sit below England average overall.
-The school ranks 2,995th in England for GCSE outcomes (FindMySchool ranking based on official data), and 3rd locally in the Newark area.
-In percentile terms, this places performance below England average.
+On the FindMySchool GCSE measures provided, the school’s GCSE outcomes sit around the middle of the national picture overall.
+In the 2024-25 / 2025 GCSE dataset, the school ranks 1,944th out of 3,895 in England for GCSE academic outcomes (FindMySchool ranking based on official data), and the Newark local hub lists it 1st locally with an overall England rank of 1,905th out of 3,688.

-The headline metrics available here point to a mixed picture.
-Attainment 8 is recorded as 41.4 and Progress 8 as -0.2.
+Attainment 8 is recorded as 46.4 and Progress 8 as -0.2.
 Progress 8 is designed to indicate progress from pupils’ starting points, so a negative figure suggests pupils, on average, make less progress than similar pupils nationally.
 For parents, that is not a reason to write the school off, but it is a reason to ask specific questions about how learning gaps are diagnosed and closed, and how consistency is ensured across subjects and year groups.

 If you are comparing options locally, the FindMySchool Local Hub and Comparison Tool can help you line up GCSE indicators and rankings side by side, so you are weighing trade-offs clearly rather than relying on reputation alone.